jcweaver997/vgdextension/README.md

 ### Example
 Please check the examples/shooter2d example for a more in depth example<br>
-Note: This example should run, but not much testing has been done yet on other features<br>
+Note: -d no_backtrace is used to allow tcc to work.
+It's not needed if you use gcc/clang<br>
-Compile with `v -shared -enable-globals -cc gcc .`
+Compile with `v -shared -enable-globals -d no_backtrace .`
 ```v
 module main